-256 | 2.6 THEORIES, PERSPECTIVES, AND KEY CONCEPTS

-Postmodernism

-(aka

-Modernity)

-Structural

-Diversity

-Choice and individuality are emphasized in the postmodern era.
+Postmodernism (aka Modernity) Choice and individuality are emphasized in the postmodern era.
 Humans are able to act in the way they choose with society and within institutions.
 Individuals have a much greater choice than they did in the past about how they form their families, the roles they play and who is in their family.
 History, family, and tradition have decreasing roles in family life.

-Reflexivity: the way in which people take in new information, reflect upon it, and adjust and act with new knowledge This theory very broad of and applies a many aspect work, societ and family li Social Theo Anthony Giddens has written about this theory.
+Reflexivity: the way in which people take in new information, reflect upon it, and adjust and act with new knowledge This theory is a very broad one and applies to many aspects of work, societal, and family life.
+Social Theorist Anthony Giddens has written about this theory.
+Structural Diversity This approach examines the close connections between the inner workings of families and the social structures that shape all families, but in different ways.
+Family diversity is constructed through interactions with social structures as well as the individual actions of family members Social location: families are affected by the intersections of class, race, and gender which place them in differing social locations.

-This

-approach

-examines the

-close

-connections

-between the

-inner

-workings of

-families and

-the social

-structures

-that shape

-all families,

-but in

-different

-ways.

-Family diversity is constructed through interactions with social structures as well as the individual actions of family members

-Social location: families are affected by the intersections of class, race, and gender which place them in differing social locations.
 Human Agency: the active shaping of family life by individual action.

-This approa posited by Maxine Baca Zinn combi prior work i intersection with individ agency, fami and social structural fa

-2.6 THEORIES, PERSPECTIVES, AND KEY CONCEPTS | 257

-Symbolic Interaction Symbols and the ways we interact with one another based on those symbols.
-Humans see themselves through the eyes of others and this affects the roles they play. with society.
+This approach posited by Maxine Baca Zinn combines prior work in intersectionality with individual agency, family, and social structural factors.
+Symbolic Interaction This theory focuses on the changing nature of symbols and the ways we interact with one another based on those symbols.
+Humans see themselves through the eyes of others and this affects the roles they play.
+Changing roles and symbols affect the ways family members interact with each other and with society.
+Societal expectations and social constructions of fathering and mothering roles have changed over time and this interacts with the way fathers and mothers actually behave.
 Interpretation of shared understandings influences how humans respond and interact.
-Has a basis i philosophy (George He Mead) and i Sociology (Herbert Blumer.) -- --------------- --- ---
+Has a basis in philosophy (George Herbert Mead) and in Sociology (Herbert Blumer.)